Last updated: 16/02/17

 Who’s in it: Canada, European Union

-What it is: Essentially it’s TTIP, but with Canada instead of the US — so smaller.
+What it is: Essentially it’s TTIP, but with Canada instead of the US — so smaller and less controversial.

 The regulation harmonisation that’s central to this new type of trade deal, however, could work in much the same since the US and Canada share an approach to allowing products into the market.